 The second major form of the scam is a phishing email appearing to be from a reputable postal supplier but contains a web link to a malware site.
-When the user visits the site their computer is infected with so-called ‘ransomware’ which locks their files.
+When the user visits the site their computer is infected with so-called ‘ransomware’, which locks their files.
 The scammers then demand a fee to unlock the files.

-Teresa Corbin, chief executive of the Australian Communications Consumer Action Network (ACCAN) said holiday periods were particularly problematic as they expand the potential pool of victims.
+Teresa Corbin, chief executive of the Australian Communications Consumer Action (ACCAN) said holiday periods were particularly problematic as they expand the potential pool of victims.

 Ordinarily, she explained, scams would touch small business owners and older consumers that spend more time at home.

 “Of course, at holiday time more people are at home during the day to take calls.
-Scammers are aware of that so you do hear of more [scam] reports,” says Teresa.
+Scammers are aware of that so you do hear more [scam] reports,” says Teresa.

-Be vigilant online around christmas
+Be vigilant online around Christmas